 Successful pregnancies begin with viable embryos

 Aneuploid embryos are not usually viable.
 These embryos often fail to implant, and those that do, generally result in miscarriage.
 In cases where aneuploid embryos do develop to term, the most common condition is Down’s Syndrome which is a disorder associated with having three copies of chromosome 21.

-PGT-A can eliminate effect of maternal age on implantation.
-And, can reduce negative effect of maternal age on miscarriage.
+PGT-A can eliminate the effect of maternal age on implantation.
+And, can reduce the negative effect of maternal age on miscarriage.